Bank: Early modern

 allowing goldsmiths to advance loans with little risk of default.
 Thus the goldsmiths of London became the forerunners of banking by creating new money based on credit.

 The Bank of England originated the permanent issue of banknotes in 1695.
 The Royal Bank of Scotland established the first overdraft facility in 1728.
-By the beginning of the 19th century Lubbock's Bank had established a bankers' clearing house in London to allow multiple banks to clear transactions.
+By the beginning of the 19th century, Lubbock's Bank had established a bankers' clearing house in London to allow multiple banks to clear transactions.
 The Rothschilds pioneered international finance on a large scale, financing the purchase of shares in the Suez canal for the British government in 1875.

+Modern

+During the 20th century, developments in telecommunications and computing caused major changes to banks' operations and let banks dramatically increase in size and geographic spread.
+The 2008 financial crisis led to bank failures, including some of the world's largest banks, and provoked debate about bank regulation.

 Etymology

 The word bank was taken into Middle English from Middle French banque, from Old Italian banco, meaning "table", from Old High German banc, bank "bench, counter".
 Benches were used as makeshift desks or exchange counters during the Renaissance by Florentine bankers, who used to make their transactions atop desks covered by green tablecloths.